Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 station_names
 ```

 As you can see, the list has been sorted alphabetically using the `.sort()` method, but there is no screen output when this occurs.
-Again, if you were to assign that output to `station_names` the list would get sorted, but the contents would then be assigned `None`.
+Again, if you were to assign that output to `station_names` the list would get sorted but the contents would then be assigned `None`.
 And as you may have noticed, `Helsinki Malmi airfield` comes before `Helsinki lighthouse` in the sorted list.
 This is because alphabetical sorting in Python places capital letters before lowercase letters.

 ## Making different data types work together